 Supply your inhabitants with food and water, so that they won't starve or die of thirst.
 Protect them against the weather and against illnesses by supplying them with clothes and fire wood.
 There are different population types which have different needs and need additional resources.
 Some resources are located in hardly accessible areas in which the cultivation of food or the production of water poses to be a challenge.
 To supply your colonists, you should establish outpost.

 You will have to face numerous dangers.
-Storms, illnesses, bandits or Indians will strike at you, and also your own inhabitants can become a danger, if you do not meet their needs.
+Storms, illnesses or bandits will strike at you, and also your own inhabitants can become a danger, if you do not meet their needs.
 Are you ready for this challenge?

 The inhabitants of Drepraved have needs.
 Their basic needs are hunger and thirst which you can satisfy with food and water.
 In addition, every population type needs another food source.
 While, for example, the pioneers must be supplied with meat, the colonists need fish.
 If your population type experiences a shortage of food and the preferential food is not available, you can nourish them with an alternative food source - however, this will affect the mood of your inhabitants in a negative way.
 Unhappy inhabitants commit raids and other criminal offenses or simply leave the town.The number of your inhabitants can decimate itself also in another way: If the fulfillment of their basic is not given, they starve or die of thirst.